thingsboard/thingsboard.github.io/docs/user-guide/ui/mobile-qr-code.md

 download-app-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-ce.png
-        title: 'Log into your ThingsBoard platform instance.
-Navigate to the "Home" page to locate the QR code;'
+        title: 'Log in to your ThingsBoard instance.
+Navigate to the "Home" page and in the bottom right corner, you will find the QR code for connecting the mobile app;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-install-app-ce.png
         title: 'Open the built-in camera app on your phone or tablet and point it at the QR code.
 The phone will automatically scan the code and show the link button.
 Click this button to open the link to the ThingsBoard mobile app (Google Play or App Store);'